mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 Good start!

-Later we will need to define the model for working with configuration - a case class `Config`, but it will require to have a model for describing the health check intervals in a type safe manner:
+Later we will need to define the model for working with configuration - a case class `Config`, but it will require to have a model for describing the health check intervals in a type safe manner, let's put it under `domain` as well:
 ```scala
 package com.rockthejvm.loadbalancer.domain